drdrshao/Graphs/README.md

 2. The scroll bar will appear if there are more entry in the data entry section.

-3. For piazza post @180, when selecting dataset, the visualization stays the same as the graph before selection.
+3. When selecting dataset, the visualization stays the same as the graph before selection.

 4. Bonus parts added.